 George Mason University

 Connie Roser-Renouf, PhD, is an assistant research professor at George Mason University’s Center for Climate Change Communication.
 Her research focuses on understanding how diverse publics use, interpret and respond to information on the issue of climate change.
-The guiding objective of her work is the identification of effective communication strategies that inform and engage the public, while contributing to the theoretical literature on science communication, risk communication and social marketing.
+The guiding objective of this work is the identification of effective communication strategies that inform and engage the public, while contributing to the theoretical literature on science communication, risk communication and social marketing.